iqis/mod/cran-comments.md

 * This is a new release.

-- Grammartical error in DESCRIPTION/Description corrected
+- Title now in Title Case.
-- Examples for unexported functions(for use in module context only) are now working
-- Call to `installed.packages()` replaced with `system.file()`
+- Description does not _start with the package name, 'this package' or similar.